quickwit-oss/quickwit/docs/reference/aggregation.md

 There are different bucket aggregators, each with a different “bucketing” strategy.
 Some define a single bucket, some define fixed number of multiple buckets, and others dynamically create the buckets during the aggregation process.

+Example request, histogram with stats in each bucket:
 ```json
 {
   "query": "*",